Maximizing Self-supervision from Thermal Image for Effective Self-supervised Learning of Depth and Ego-motion: Problem Analysis

 \subsection{Raw thermal image is suitable for temporal consistency}

 The standard thermal camera can support two types of thermal images; raw thermal image and normalized thermal image.
 Raw thermal image indicates thermal radiation values measured from thermal infrared detector array.
 After that, thermal camera acquires a normalized thermal image by normalizing the raw thermal image with min-max values within raw measurement values.
 However, the normalized thermal image loses the temporal consistency between adjacent images because of the different min-max value of each raw image, as shown in~\figref{fig:temporal_incons}.
 Therefore, the raw thermal image is a suitable choice for the applications requiring self-supervision from temporal consistency.
+Shin~\etal~\cite{shin2021self} also partially discussed this topic and proposed a simple raw image processing strategy.
+However, their method is insufficient to train depth and pose network solely, leading to adapt additional self-supervisory signals.